-Participants
+Participants.
 The Canadian sample consisted of 70 students (51 females and 19 males) at the University of British Columbia.
 Participation was restricted to those who were born in Canada and had English as their first language.
 The Japanese sample consisted of 62 students (29 females and 33 males) at Yamaguchi University.
-Students from both samples were introductory psychology students.
+Students from both samples were students in introductory psychology courses.